Cost of Living in Tennessee [2025]

 Thinking about moving to the Volunteer State?
 Find out more about the cost of living in Tennessee, from housing, food, transportation, and more!

-Tennessee is a great state with lots to offer.
-Whether you are interested in visiting the Great Smoky Mountains National Park, which is the most visited national park in the country, or learning more about the Birthplace of Country Music, Nashville, every moment spent in Tennessee is one to enjoy.
+Whether you are interested in visiting the Great Smoky Mountains National Park, the most visited national park in the country, or learning more about the Birthplace of Country Music, Tennessee has lots to offer both visitors and residents.
+That, and the 10.1% lower cost of living compared to the U.S. average.

-It comes as no surprise that Tennessee is highly sought-after by visitors and those looking to relocate to a beautiful, historical, and bustling state.
+We know Tennessee has a lot to love, and, unsurprisingly, it is highly sought after by both visitors and those looking to relocate to a beautiful, historical, and bustling state.

 Cost of Living in Tennessee